• Skip to primary navigation

 • Baking Powder - This will help create a golden crust with a light and airy inside.

-• Cane Sugar - This adds a subtle sweetness and helps create a beautiful golden waffle.
-You can also use brown sugar or coconut sugar.
-Just note that this will make the waffles a little darker.
+• Cane Sugar - You can also use brown sugar or coconut sugar.

 How to make them